 There must be a program coordinator.
 (Core) - 2.12.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.12.b.
 At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
-(Core)
+Additional administrative support must be provided based on program size as follows: (Core)